eriknovak/anonipy/docs/blog/posts/anonymizing-documents.md

 date: 2024-05-22
 authors: [eriknovak]
 description: >
-  Our package can be used to anonymize multiple documents.
+  Our package can be used to anonymize a document such as PDF and word documents.
 categories:
   - Tutorial
 ---